Noack-Oy/kara/README.md

 The article [*Type-safe Web with Kotlin*](http://jaxenter.com/type-safe-web-with-kotlin-106187.html) by Andrey Breslav  illustrates the benefits of such a framework.

-Check out [karaframework.com](http://karaframework.com/) to get a quick overview of the project.
-(Caution: Some contents are outdated.)

 ## Authors

-The project was started by [Tiny Mission](http://tinymission.com), a small web and mobile development company hoping to use Kara as a help to work faster and write better code.
+The project originated with Tiny Mission, a compact web and mobile development firm that sought to leverage Kara to accelerate work and enhance coding quality.

-Currently, it is actively developed by [JetBrains](http://jetbrains.com), the company behind Kotlin.

-## Contributing

-There's plenty of work left to do to make Kara a first class framework, and we'd welcome contributions.
-Contact andy at tinymission.com to get involved.
+Subsequently, it was taken up for active development and later discontinued by JetBrains, the creators of Kotlin.

 ## License